-There’s definitely something going ’round the Young Adult writing world these days–the notion that the “ideal” YA male character (particularly the “love interest”) is a “bad boy.”
+There’s definitely something going ’round the Young Adult writing world these days–the notion that the “ideal” YA male character (particularly the “love interest” or hero) is a “bad boy.”
 You know, the super-hot boy with a smokin’ body and a bad attitude.
-If you read a lot of YA, you’ve seen him everywhere.
+If you read a lot of YA, you’ve seen these YA heroes everywhere.
 Rock-hard abs, smoldering gaze, maybe some tattoos or piercings or a motorcycle.
 Naturally, a bad reputation and a snarky attitude are required.
-Of course, secretly he has a heart of gold–one that only our young adult protagonist can discover.
+Of course, secretly he has a heart of gold–one that only our young adult heroine can discover.
 He probably calls the protagonist by a patronizing nickname, and he’s overly fond of smirking.
 Yeah, you know the guy.
 By extension, he’s populating the ranks of New Adult (NA) books, as well.

 So here’s my challenge to you (and to myself, as well!)–work harder when crafting your male “love interest” characters in YA and NA novels.
-Create a character who takes more than a few cliche phrases to describe.
+Create YA heroes who take more than a few cliche phrases to describe.
 Consider writing a “good guy”–don’t believe the hype that readers really want that hot guy with a bad attitude.
 Sure, some do–but plenty don’t.

-I’d love to hear about some of your favorite “good guy” characters in the comments!
+I’d love to hear about some of your favorite “good guy” YA heroes in the comments!

 Kristi’s YA debut, HAVEN, was released by Simon Pulse in Feb.
 2011.
 She also writes adult fiction (historical romance) as Kristina Cook and Kristi Astor.
 Visit her online at www.kristi-cook.com.